 Johnson Rice was retained by Superior to provide a fairness opinion in connection with the Merger (the "Fairness Opinion").
-On April 13, 1999, Johnson Rice rendered its oral opinion to the Superior Board, later confirmed in writing, that as of such date and based upon the factors and assumptions set forth therein, the Exchange Percentage was fair from a financial point of view to holders of Superior Common Stock.
+On April 13, 1999, Johnson Rice rendered its oral opinion to the Superior Board, later confirmed in writing on April 16, 1999 and updated on June 17, 1999, that as of such dates and based upon the factors and assumptions set forth therein, the Exchange Percentage was fair from a financial point of view to holders of Superior Common Stock.
 In rendering its opinion, Johnson Rice took into account that the consideration to be paid to the holders of Cardinal Capital Stock in connection with the Merger was determined through arms'-length negotiations between Cardinal and Superior.
 A copy of the Fairness Opinion is attached hereto as Appendix B. Superior stockholders are urged to read the Fairness Opinion in its entirety for an explanation of the assumptions made, matters considered and limits of the review made by Johnson Rice.